-Usually, lighter roasts keep the more characteristic features from their growing zone, whereas darker roasts take on smokey and stronger tasting qualities from being roasted because they are exposed for a lengthier period to higher levels of heat.
+Usually, lighter roasts maintain more of the characteristic features from their growing zone, whereas darker roasts take on smoky and stronger tasting qualities from being roasted because they are exposed for a lengthier period to higher levels of heat.

 Two core aspects control a bean’s type of roast: time and temperature.
 These essentials are what control which class a coffee will fall into.

 Coffee roast are many and varied but in reality there are 4 primary types of roast colours and stages: light roasts, medium, medium-dark, and dark.

 Then each of these primary groups has several subgroups within it, which explain roast stages even more and breaks it down more subtly.

 Regional areas have different names for these roasts as well which can catch out the unwary, but we are going to mention the popular names.

 They live up to their name in being the brightest of the roasted coffees.
 Only heated for around 7 – 8 minutes, they are removed soon after the “first crack”.